silvduck/silvduck/README.md

 Hi, I'm Silvia 🦆

-I am a computer engineer obsessed with ✨ cryptography ✨ and everything related to cybersecurity and Blockchain
+I am a computer engineer obsessed with ✨ cryptography ✨ and everything related to cybersecurity and Blockchain.
+You can find some of my projects on cybersecurity and cryptography here :)

 [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=silvduck)](https://github.com/silvduck/github-readme-stats)